Benefits of Strength Training

 Frequency

 If you’re a beginner, you should probably try a circuit training regimen, which incorporates a whole-body workout into strength training.
-You should do this at least twice a week, but you shouldn’t replace cardiovascular with strength training.
-Cardiovascular is essential in maintaining heart health.
+You should do this at least twice a week, but you shouldn’t replace cardiovascular exercises with strength training.
+Cardiovascular exercise is essential in maintaining heart health.
 To maintain a proper balance, start with 3 days of cardio and 2 days of strength training, and alternate the days.

 steroids weight loss